Meet the Anja Greer Leadership Team

 Phillips Exeter Academy

-Kevin moved to Exeter in the fall of 2009, where he began teaching in the math department and was named Director of the Conference in 2018.
-Prior to life at PEA, Kevin was a founding faculty member at North Carolina School of Science and Mathematics, where for 17 years he taught and worked with colleagues to write precalculus and calculus textbooks.
-In between, Kevin and his wife JD went on a 10-year adventure in Uganda where they established Christ School Bundibugyo, a boarding secondary school located in a remote village near the border with Congo.
-Kevin and JD are licensed foster parents in New Hampshire, and they currently have nine children.
+Kevin moved to Exeter in the fall of 2009, where he began teaching in the math department, and was named Director of the Anja S. Greer Conference on Mathematics and Technology in 2018.
+Prior to life at PEA, Kevin was a founding faculty member at NCSSM, where for 17 years he taught and worked with colleagues to write precalculus and calculus textbooks.
+In between, Kevin and his wife JD went on a 10-year adventure in Uganda where they established Christ School - Bundibugyo, a boarding secondary school located in a remote village near the border with Congo.
+Kevin is a regular speaker at National Council of Teachers of Mathematics conferences.

 Christine Belledin